CMU-Graphics/Scotty3D-docs/index.md

 simply show an error if they encounter a rare and difficult corner case---as long as it does not interfere with successful operation of the program (i.e., if it does not crash or yield bizarre behavior).
-Your main goal here above all else should be to develop _effective tool for modeling, rendering, and animation_.
+Your main goal here above all else should be to develop _effective tool for rasterizing, modeling, rendering, and animating_.